aviaviavi/talks/intro-to-parsers-2019-02/PITCHME.md

 ### What we're used to

-- Regular expressions
+Regular expressions

+@ul
 - Pros:
-    - Declarative
+  + Declarative
-    - Quite powerful
+  + Quite powerful
 - Cons:
-    - Empirically a nightmare
+  + Empirically a nightmare
-    - Difficult to read, harder to debug
+  + Difficult to read, harder to debug
-    - Error handling quickly becomes complex, difficult or impossible
+  + Error handling quickly becomes complex, difficult or impossible
+@ulend

 ---